Wicklow Naturally’s October Feasts Student Challenge 2021 winners announcedWicklow Naturally

 Download school presentations:

-- Community Pantry Idea by Transition Year student, Alison Kelly from Coláiste Chill Mhantáin
+- Community Pantry Idea by Transition Year student, Alison Kenny from Coláiste Chill Mhantáin

 - Fridge Raiders – An online recipe book by 5th and 6th Classes at St. Saviour’s National School in Rathdrum